 [image] Jonathan Edwards was born on October 5, 1703 in East Windsor, Connecticut, into an evangelical Puritan household.
 He attended Yale College and become well versed in theology, philosophy, and the natural sciences, well aware of the religious debates of the day in the midst of Enlightenment thought.
-In 1726, Edwards become pastor of his grandfather's church in Northampton, Massachusetts.
+In 1726, Edwards became pastor of his grandfather's church in Northampton, Massachusetts.
 He is associated with a religious revival movement in New England called the Great Awakening.
 His writings defended proponents of this movement, combining deft rhetorical skills in sparking emotional responses in his audiences.
 His most well-known work, "Sinners on the Hands of an Angry God," (1741) may be one of the most famous sermons in American culture.
 Later in life, Edwards served at a mission outpost on the western border of Massachusetts, working to convert native tribes there.
 Edwards died on March 22, 1758, from complications of a smallpox inoculation, and is buried in Princeton Cemetery.
 Students can turn to George M. Marsden's Jonathan Edwards: A Life, Princeton, NJ: Yale University Press, 2004, for biographical information and to The Cambridge Companion to Jonathan Edwards, edited by Stephen J. Stein Cambridge: Cambridge University Press, 2007, for selected criticism.

-Illustration: Cover of "Sinners in the Hands of An Angry God, A Sermon Preached at Enfield, July 8, from Sinners in the Hands of an Angry God source of electronic text: http://www.gutenberg.org/ebooks/34632

-1741," by Rev. Jonathan Edwards, Printed by S. Kneeland and T. Green, Boston, 1741.
+Illustration: Cover of "Sinners in the Hands of An Angry God, A Sermon Preached at Enfield, July 8, 1741," by Rev. Jonathan Edwards, Printed by S. Kneeland and T. Green, Boston, 1741.